mentoring

 Freelancers will charge different rates depending on their experience.
 In general, this ranges from between £350 to £600 a day.
 Some freelancers charge by the word, but as I do not do this, I cannot comment.

 Do your research.
 What are other writers in your field charging?
 How much experience do they have?
 Could you be charging more for your services?
+If you are overbooked, you may need to up your prices.
+If no one is booking, then maybe they need to be lower.

 Business set-up